Udaykirancheera15/Support-Ticket-Classification/Data/README.md

 # Dataset Availability

-## Inability to Provide All Datasets Due to Large Size
+## Inability to Provide All Datasets Due to Large Size(Around 90 GB)

 Due to the large size of the datasets used in this project, we are unable to provide the full datasets for direct download.
 The datasets are extensive and may not be feasible to host directly on this repository.
 However, we will outline the data sources and alternative options for obtaining the data.